 Biofuels and Waste Product Short name Definition Biogasoline BIOGASOL Biogasoline includes bioethanol (ethanol produced from biomass and/or the biodegradable fraction of waste), biomethanol (methanol produced from biomass and/or the biodegradable fraction of waste), bioETBE (ethyl-tertio-butyl-ether produced on the basis of bioethanol; the percentage by volume of bioETBE that is calculated as biofuel is 47%) and bioMTBE (methyl-tertio-butyl-ether produced on the basis of biomethanol: the percentage by volume of bioMTBE that is calculated as biofuel is 36%).
 Biogasoline includes the amounts that are blended into the gasoline - it does not include the total volume of gasoline into which the biogasoline is blended.
 Biodiesels BIODIESEL Biodiesels includes biodiesel (a methyl-ester produced from vegetable or animal oil, of diesel quality), biodimethylether (dimethylether produced from biomass), Fischer Tropsch (Fischer Tropsch produced from biomass), cold pressed bio-oil (oil produced from oil seed through mechanical processing only) and all other liquid biofuels which are added to, blended with or used straight as transport diesel.
 Biodiesels includes the amounts that are blended into the diesel - it does not include the total volume of diesel into which the biodiesel is blended.
 Bio jet kerosene BIOJETKERO Liquid biofuels derived from biomass and blended with or replacing jet kerosene.
 Other liquid biofuels OBIOLIQ Other liquid biofuels includes liquid biofuels not reported in either biogasoline or biodiesels.
 Non-specified primary biofuels and waste RENEWNS This item is used when the detailed breakdown for primary biofuels and waste is not available.
 Charcoal CHARCOAL It covers the solid residue of the destructive distillation and pyrolysis of wood and other vegetal material.
 Memo: Renewables MRENEW Is equal to the direct sum of HYDRO, GEOTHERM, SOLARPV, SOLARTH, TIDE, WIND, MUNWASTER, PRIMSBIO, BIOGASES, BIOGASOL, BIODIESEL, OBIOLIQ, RENEWNS and CHARCOAL.
-Note that it does not include any estimation of the amount of electricity and heat derived from renewable sources.
+Non-specified primary biofuels and waste Charcoal Memo: Renewables RENEWNS CHARCOAL MRENEW biogasoline or biodiesels.
+This item is used when the detailed breakdown for primary biof and waste is not available.
+It covers the solid residue of the destructive distillation and pyrol of wood and other vegetal material.
+Is equal to the direct sum of HYDRO, GEOTHERM, SOLAR SOLARTH, TIDE, WIND, MUNWASTER, PRIMSE BIOGASES, BIOGASOL, BIODIESEL, OBIOLIQ, RENEWNS CHARCOAL.
+Note that it does not include any estimation of the amoun electricity and heat derived from renewable sources.